blacktop/ipsw/docs/content/docs/commands/dyld.md

 0x190a7221c: _xmlCtxtGetLastError
 ```

-This is also create a cached version of the lookup hash table to the next time you lookup it will be much faster
+This will also create a cached version of the lookup hash table so the next time you lookup it will be much faster

 ```bash
 $ time dist/ipsw_darwin_amd64/ipsw dyld a2s dyld_shared_cache 0x190a7221c